What does maps over coffee mean?

 You may be wondering where the name comes from.
 I think it best describes who we are.

 We are Steve and Lillian.
-And we have been finding our way around the world one road trip at a time.
-While we have been at it for a while now, we are brand new to telling about it.
+And we love being outdoors.
+We think the best way to see the world is spending time in it.
+Hiking and camping as much as we can, we find the best way to explore these incredible places is through road trips.
+And while we have been at it for a while now, we are brand new to telling about it.

 Maps are an indispensable part of planning a trip.
 There is an elemental difference between a dream and a goal.
 Simply put, a goal is a dream in writing.
 Isn’t that an apt description of a map?
 All of these possible little dreams laid out before us.
 The opportunities are as optimistic as the fresh day and the steam rising from your cup.